 We implement a data security program with reasonable administrative, technical, and organizational controls, in accordance with NY SHIELD Act requirements and industry best practices:

-Payment data: all credit/debit card information from the marketplace is managed directly by Shopify through its secure checkout (hosted checkout).
-Nitro Pro subscriptions are processed by Apple App Store or Google Play Store, coordinated through RevenueCat which only receives anonymous identifiers and purchase status, never card data.
-InAppBot never stores, processes, or transmits complete payment card data.
+Payment data: NITRO PRO subscriptions are processed by the Apple App Store or Google Play Store, coordinated through RevenueCat, which receives only anonymous identifiers and purchase status — never card data.
+InAppBot never stores, processes, or transmits payment card data.

 No system is 100% invulnerable.
 If we detect a security incident affecting your personal data, we will notify you in accordance with applicable law (including the NY SHIELD Act which requires notification without unreasonable delay).